Free shipping on orders over $70.00

 4. Do notaries need to use paid advertising on social media?

-Paid advertising isn’t required but can help reach a larger local audience quickly.
-Even a small ad budget can target potential clients in your service area effectively.
+Paid advertising isn’t required, but it can help reach a larger local audience quickly.
+Even a small ad budget can effectively target potential clients in your service area.

 5. How can a notary measure social media success?